benhxy/notebook/kafka-notes.md

 1. How is a log encoded and stored in Kafka?
 1. What files/directories does Kafka uses?
 How to configure?

+## Problems to solve
+1. In microservice architecture, services are usually encapsulated with defined interfaces.
+1. Data is scattered in isolated database.
+Difficult to share data.
+1. Service interfaces are limiting and difficult to evolve.
+Changes in interface might break other services.
+1. When a service has too many interfaces, we eventually need to break them futher into services, starting another cycle of refactor.
+1. If we copy data outside of a service and evolve it, there will be more error in the derived data over time, causing data inconsistency.
+1. Querying data in another service through interface is very costly, and the shape/view of data might not fit one's need.

 ## Event-driven design patterns
 1. What are the benefits of event sourcing over request/response (direct API call)?
     * Better isolation: Services are decoupled and can change independently.